 We also do charitable fundraising activities in collaboration with other charities and individuals who help the unprivileged.
-We do fundraisers to spread awareness and share some of our proceeds locally with specific 501(c)(3) organizations who need help.
+We do fundraisers to spread awareness and share some of our proceeds locally with specific 501(c)(3) organizations that need help.

-Our nonprofit model looked for families with single mothers (widowed, divorced or abandoned) who were poverty stricken and forced to use their children for labor to survive.
-We supported a select group of families with the donations we receive and invested in their future.
-We provided them with their basic needs: food and shelter – without that those families did not have the luxury to send their children to school.
+Until May of 2019 our nonprofit model looked for families with single mothers (widowed, divorced, or abandoned) who were poverty-stricken and forced to use their children for labor to survive.
+We supported a select group of families with the donations we received and invested in their future.
+We provided them with their basic needs: food and shelter; without that, those families did not have the luxury of sending their children to school.
 We also helped the women and children in need of certain medical care.

 We implemented a system of checks and balances by having recipients of our donations get qualified through a detailed qualification process.
-We went through a complete independent qualification criteria to ensure that these families requesting care were truly in need and fit the profile of the type of family we could best help.
+We went through a complete set of independent qualification criteria to ensure that these families requesting care were truly in need and fit the profile of the type of family we could best help.

-All this work would not have been possible, without the help of Mrs. Shaheen Mansoor from Karachi, Pakistan and Mrs. Mona Riaz from Nairobi, Kenya.
+All this work would not have been possible without the help of Mrs. Shaheen Mansoor from Karachi, Pakistan, and Mrs. Mona Riaz from Nairobi, Kenya.